SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Devansh-Shukla.md

 ## Probable Issues/Challenges

-- The API will initially depend upon pyvista, which works on VTK, unfortunately Read the Docs doesn’t support a headless-display, but this need to be investigated after reply from @cadair suggesting a possible solution.
+- The API will initially depend upon pyvista, which works on VTK, unfortunately Read the Docs doesn't support a headless-display, but this need to be investigated after reply from @cadair suggesting a possible solution.
-- As of now, whenever I run pyvista from Jupyter Notebook it bugs out crashing the notebook, I’m not sure if this is a wide-spread or localised issue
+- As of now, whenever I run pyvista from Jupyter Notebook it bugs out crashing the notebook, I'm not sure if this is a wide-spread or localised issue

 <hr>